tenstorrent/tt-metal/tools/profiler/README.md

 1. The compile flag for device side profiling has to be set, this is done by setting the flag in `tt_metal::CompileProgram`.
-2. For each kernel launch through `tt_metal::LaunchKernels(device, program);`  that you want device side profiler markers dumped, A call to `tt_metal::ReadDeviceSideProfileData(device, program);` has to be made to append the markers to the current test device side output `profile_log_device.csv`
+2. For each kernel launch through `tt_metal::LaunchKernels(device, program);`  that you want device side profiler markers dumped, A call to `tt_metal::DumpDeviceProfileResults(device, program);` has to be made to append the markers to the current test device side output `profile_log_device.csv`

 e.g.